-Sofia has experienced this personally and encourages others to build broad, boundary-spanning networks.
-Her approach has given her a sense of influence and confidence to chart her own course in life.
+Sofia has experienced this personally.
+Her approach to create broad, but targeted networks has given her a sense of influence and confidence to chart her own course in life.
 Take a similar approach by doing these things:

-- Make time for external connections as a source of influence over your career and richness of new ideas and perspectives. - Bring value from external connections back into your organization via best practices and broader, more innovative thought processes. - Be wary of getting too caught up in internal, insular networks.
+- Make time for external connections as a source of influence over your career and richness of new ideas and perspectives. - Bring value from external connections back into your organization via best practices and broader, more innovative thought processes. - 3.
+Be wary of getting too caught up in internal, insular networks.
 Look to build bridging ties throughout your organization, as this also creates influence and value. - 4.
 Choose not to let the system define you; instead take charge of your calendar, direction and network.
 "Stop trying to conform.
 People who have been most successful achieve what they want to achieve-but they've done it in a way that lets them be happy and healthy and thrive."